Nitrokey/nitrokey-start-firmware/doc/generating-2048-RSA-key.rst

 =================

-In 2005, NIST (National Institute of Standards and Technology, USA) has issued the first revision of NIST Special Publication 800-57, "Recommendation for Key Management".
+In 2005, NIST (National Institute of Standards and Technology, USA) issued the first revision of NIST Special Publication 800-57, "Recommendation for Key Management".

 In 800-57, NIST advises that 1024-bit RSA keys will no longer be viable after 2010 and advises moving to 2048-bit RSA keys.
 NIST advises that 2048-bit keys should be viable until 2030.

-As of 2010, GnuPG's default for generating RSA key is 2048-bit.
+As of 2016, GnuPG's default for generating RSA key is 2048-bit.

 Some people have preference on RSA 4096-bit keys, considering "longer is better".

 However, "longer is better" is not always true.
-When it's long, it requires more computational resource, memory and storage, and it consumes more power for nomal usages.
-These days, many people has enough computational resource, that would be true, but less is better for power consumption.
+When it's long, it requires more computational resource, memory, and storage.
+Further, it consumes more power for nomal usages.
+These days, many people has enough computational resource, that would be true, but less is better for power consumption, isn't it?

 For security, the key length is just a single factor.
 We had and will have algorithm issues, too.
-It is true that it's difficult to update our public keys, but this problem wouldn't be solved by just have longer keys.
+It is true that it's difficult to update our public keys, but this problem wouldn't be solved by just having longer keys.

-We deliberately support only RSA 2048-bit keys for Gnuk, considering device computation power and host software constraints.
+We deliberately recommend use of RSA 2048-bit keys for Gnuk, considering device computation power and host software constraints.

 Thus, the key size is 2048-bit in the examples below.